- Water points using tap water

 The city will designate the day of the event (Sunday, February 18th) as "No My Car Day" and advocate for use of public transport instead of private cars.

 *Under its landscape policy, the city of Kyoto has few multi-level crossings on streets, and many of its residents work within the city.
 If people from within and outside of the city use cars as usual during several hours of city-wide traffic control, large-scale traffic jams are likely to occur.
 Therefore, to ensure smooth traffic flow for emergency vehicles, such as ambulances and fire engines, and transit buses, and to minimize impact on civic life, we seek your kind cooperation in avoiding use of private cars on the day of the event.

 Paperless event using minimal number of printouts

 The event will minimize the use of paper, for example, by making finisher records searchable online instead of using prints (saving about 192,000 sheets of A4 paper).

-Collection of cold-weather wear and volunteer wear at the starting point and elsewhere for reuse
+Collection of cold-weather wear at the starting point and elsewhere for reuse

 The MIRAI hydrogen car

 CO2-free hydrogen fuel cell MIRAI vehicles will join the motorcade.

 Some 550 reusable garbage bins will be set up along the course.